melisacar/monthly-scrape/README.md

 ---

 ### **Monthly Data Checker**
-- **Description:** Automates the process of checking for new monthly data from the DHMI (State Airports Authority) website, downloading the latest Excel files, and updating a local Excel file with the new data.
+- **Description:** Manually start the process of checking for new monthly data from the DHMI (State Airports Authority) website, downloading the latest Excel files, and updating a local Excel file with the new data.

 - The [main_month_checker.py](https://github.com/melisacar/monthly-scrape/blob/main/main_month_checker.py) script performs the following tasks:
     - Disable SSL Warnings: Suppresses SSL verification warnings for secure connections.